campfireunion/docs/docs/1.0/creator-tools/tutorials/creating-interactions-with-props-and-event-triggers.md

 <!-- ![Flashlight prop](https://www.flipsidexr.com/files/docs/tutorials/flashlight-prop.png) -->

-To build your set for use in Flipside Studio, go to **Flipside Creator Tools > Open Creator Tools** then click on the **Build Set Bundle** button.
-Your flashlight should work just the same in Flipside Studio as it does in the Unity editor.
+To build your set for use in Flipside, go to **Flipside Creator Tools > Open Creator Tools** then click on the **Build Set Bundle** button.
+Your flashlight should work just the same in Flipside as it does in the Unity editor.

 ---